Introduction to MySQL WHERE Clause

 SELECT * FROM developers WHERE salary>10000;

-Now, consider a situation where you want to apply multiple conditions on more than one column in a query statement so that when all the specified conditions are fulfilled then only the row should be added into the final resultset of the query.
+Now, consider a situation where you want to apply multiple conditions on more than one column in a query statement so that when all the specified conditions are fulfilled, only the row should be added into the final resultset of the query.
 In this case, we can use the AND operator in the WHERE clause.
-For example, suppose that we want to find out the names of all the developers whose technology is angular and salary is greater than 10000.
+For example, suppose we want to find out the names of all the developers whose technology is angular and whose salary is greater than 10000.
 Then our query statement will be as follows

 SELECT * FROM developers WHERE salary>10000 AND technology = "Angular";